Malcolm Fleming, 3rd Lord Fleming1

 M, #102138, b. between 1277 and 1280, d.
 22 March 1322

 Thomas Plantagenet, 2nd Earl of Lancaster was born between 1277 and 1280.2 He was the son of Edmund 'Crouchback' Plantagenet, Earl of Leicester and Blanche d'Artois.
-He married Alice de Lacy, daughter of Henry de Lacy, 3rd Earl of Lincoln and Margaret Longespée, on 28 October 1294.2 He and Alice de Lacy were divorced circa 1318 on the grounds of her adultery with the Earl of Surrey's squire, Sir Eubulo Lestraunge.2 He died on 22 March 1322 at Pontefract, Yorkshire, West Riding, England, beheaded for treason, by order of King Edward II.2 He was buried at Priory of St. John, Pontefract, Yorkshire, West Riding, England.2
+He married Alice de Lacy, Countess of Lincoln and Salisbury, daughter of Henry de Lacy, 3rd Earl of Lincoln and Margaret Longespée, on 28 October 1294.2 He and Alice de Lacy, Countess of Lincoln and Salisbury were divorced circa 1318 on the grounds of her adultery with the Earl of Surrey's squire, Sir Eubulo Lestraunge.2 He died on 22 March 1322 at Pontefract, Yorkshire, West Riding, EnglandG, beheaded for treason, by order of King Edward II, without issue.2 He was buried at Priory of St. John, Pontefract, Yorkshire, West Riding, EnglandG.2

-As a result of his marriage, Thomas Plantagenet, 2nd Earl of Lancaster was styled as Earl of Lincoln on 28 October 1294.2 He succeeded to the title of Earl of Leicester on 8 September 1298.2 He succeeded to the title of 2nd Earl of Lancaster on 8 September 1298.2 He gained the title of Earl Ferrers, of Derby in 1301.2 He abdicated as Earl of Lincoln circa 1318.2
+After his marriage, Thomas Plantagenet, 2nd Earl of Lancaster was styled as Earl of Lincoln on 28 October 1294.2 He succeeded as the 2nd Earl of Lancaster on 8 September 1298.2 He succeeded as the Earl of Leicester on 8 September 1298.2 He gained the title of Earl Ferrers, of Derby in 1301.2 He abdicated as Earl of Lincoln circa 1318.2

 Citations